-Your landlord has three days after the day she receives the letter to make the repairs.
-If day three is a weekend or holiday, then the landlord has until the next business day.
-You should make sure the landlord has a way of coming inside to make the repairs.
+Your landlord has three days after the day she receives the letter to make the repairs (not counting weekends or holidays).
+Of course, you should make sure the landlord has a way of coming inside to make the repairs.
 Usually, after the landlord receives the letter, s/he will make the repairs.
 You should cooperate fully with the landlord so that s/he can make the repairs.
 The landlord may want to negotiate.
 Perhaps s/he cannot get all the problems fixed in three days and will want a little extra time to finish.
 If you both agree to something other than what you demanded in your letter, the new agreement will be binding on you both.
 Try to get any new agreement in writing and have your landlord sign it.
 Be sure to keep a signed copy!